This is One of our Best Mountain Lion Hunts

-One of the hardest working guides in the business
+One of the hardest working guides in the business.

-Hunters are welcome to use archery, muzzle-loader or rifles.
+Hunters are welcome to use archery, muzzleloader or rifles.
 This can be a very physical hunt at times depending on location and it can sometimes be a short hike from the snow machines.

 Success Rates and Trophy Quality

-- The success rate on both Idaho and Wyoming mountain lion hunting is over 90% for the last nine years.
+- Success rate is over 90% for the last 10+ years.

 We have had days where we have cut several lion tracks, then it is decision time.
 We have to decide on which track is the biggest and freshest.
 Release the hounds!”